Cray-HPE/docs-csm/upgrade/prepare_for_upgrade.md

 1. Recommended backup/export of some services

     1. Backup Nexus data.
 Refer to [Nexus Export and Restore](../operations/package_repository_management/nexus_export_and_restore.md) to export Nexus data.
        This will take around 1 hour for every 60 GiB of data in the `nexus-data` PVC.
-This is recommeded to take prior to running any upgrade steps.
+This is recommended to take prior to running any upgrade steps.

 1. Check for BOS, CFS, CRUS, FAS, or NMD sessions.